Activities & Recipes

 Fall activities for all to enjoy

-Free Hayrides to the pumpkin patch Saturdays and Sundays through October 30.
+Free Hayrides to the pumpkin patch Saturdays and Sundays Sept.23 and 24th and every weekend in October .
 Saturdays the Hayrides start at 10:00am with the last ride going out at 5:30pm.
 Sundays the Hayrides start at noon with the last ride going out at 5:30pm.

 Fun combined with an Educational Agricultural Experience, Maureen Kercher’s 30 years’ worth of experience in leading school field trips shines through when you experience one of our many trips conducted each fall.
 She is a seasoned tour guide who knows her stuff and knows how to talk to kids of all ages.
 She will lead your group with a sense of humor and appreciation of what it takes to run a modern day apple orchard and farm.